cyp328/AWS-Project-wildrides-site/README.md

 # AWS Project - Build a Full End-to-End Web Application with 7 Services

+Please see the simple site showcase, as I have taken down the website due to potential charges.

 ## TL;DR
 We're creating a web application for a unicorn ride-sharing service called Wild Rydes (from the original [Amazon workshop](https://aws.amazon.com/serverless-workshops)).
 The app uses IAM, Amplify, Cognito, Lambda, API Gateway and DynamoDB, with code stored in GitHub and incorporated into a CI/CD pipeline with Amplify.